Struggling RHP Masahiro Tanaka pushed back 1 day by Yankees

 Minus injured star Mike Trout, the Angels entered Friday tied for last in the American League in slugging percentage.
 Tanaka has faced the power-hitting Orioles twice this season, and they roughed him up in Baltimore on May 31.

-New York has not announced a new starter for Sunday.
-Girardi says the team has ''internal candidates'' but the decision will depend on how the games play out Friday and Saturday.
+New York has not announced a spot starter for Sunday.
+Girardi said the team has ''internal candidates'' - some on the major league staff and some in Triple-A - but the decision will depend on how the games play out Friday and Saturday.

 The 28-year-old Tanaka has lost a career-worst five straight outings and is 5-6 with a 6.55 ERA in 12 starts this season.
 Despite his losing streak, the Yankees began Friday with a three-game lead in the AL East.